munificent/ui-as-code/in-progress/parameter-freedom.md

 To avoid these cases, we restrict the rules around subtyping.
 A function type is only a subtype of another it supports all of the same invocations *and they all bind the same argument positions to the same parameter positions*.
+In other words, all corresponding parameters need to have the same binding order.
 In practice, this means the subtype rules are pretty similar to Dart's current rules.

 A function type contains a (possibly empty) ordered list of *positional parameters*.
 Each positional parameter has a type and may be optional or